azzaxp/digitaljamath/CONTRIBUTING.md

-# Contributing to Project Mizan
+# Contributing to DigitalJamath

-**Bismillah.** Thank you for your interest in contributing to Project Mizan.
+**Bismillah.** Thank you for your interest in contributing to DigitalJamath.
 We are building the digital infrastructure for a transparent and effective Ummah.

 ## The Mission
 "Good intentions deserve great systems."